 “Veterans have all sorts of skills that you might not normally see,” says Nick Busse.
 “They have leadership, adaptability, and problem-solving skills.
 Veterans make great employees because they make great leaders, they’re problem solvers, they adapt easily, they’re loyal, and they’re dedicated.”

 Diversity, he continues, promotes a healthy workplace.
 And the military, Busse points out, is one of the most diverse groups around.

 “Different places of origins, different backgrounds, different lifestyles,” begins Busse, “And yet when you bring those people together, everything comes together.
 They can accomplish anything.
 Plus, service members bring with them the attitude that it’s one team and one fight.”

-It has been proven time and time again that a diverse workforce benefits companies, from improving growth rate to retention rate.
-Great Place To Work, an organization that recognizes companies with a people-first mentality, points out in a recent blog post that companies with this approach have employees that look forward to work, take pride in their work, and have a desire to stay with the company for years to come.
+It has been proven time and time again that a diverse workforce benefits companies, from improving growth rates to retention rates.
+Great Place To Work, an organization that recognizes companies with a people-first mentality, points out in a recent blog post that companies with this approach have employees who look forward to work, take pride in their work, and have a desire to stay with the company for years to come.
 Leaf Home is proud to be a Great Place to Work-Certified™ Company, a fact that’s largely due to the incredible people that comprise its team.